allangabrielrod/allangabrielrod/README.md

 Here are some facts about me:
 - 🔭 I'm currently working on private projects.
-- 🌱 I'm currently learning Devops.
+- 🌱 I'm currently learning DevOps.
 - 💬 Ask me about anything

 ### Get in touch ✉